BrajBliss/inkwell/README.md

 # Highlights
 - Inspired by BMRKS.
 - Not production ready.
-- Free to test, fork, contribute.
+- 🆓 to test, fork, contribute.
 - Mind the licence.
 - Don't save personal info, use random email to sign-up
-- Bugs?
-Open an issue.
+- Bugs? 🐛 Open an issue.
-- Check environment for clien-server links.
+- Client: ink-well.vercel.app
+- API: 🔜

 > Will update repo soon!